ShareXin/ShareXin/README.md

 ## Features
 * Uploads to Twitter and Mastodon and Imgur
-* Allows taking screenshots and saving them to files
+* Takes screenshots and saves them to your pictures directory
-* Notifications via dbus
+* Notifications
-* GUI works with GTK
+* GTK GUI for Tweet/Toot dialog
-* Screenshotting works with X11 and Wayland (on supported desktops)
+* Screenshotting works with X11 and Wayland
-* Saves screenshots to a folder in your Pictures directory
+* System tray icon for use without shortcuts

 ### Desktop support
 - macOS desktop